rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Icons are not Idols

 It is clear from scripture that icons are not idols (although some idols are of course images/icons), and further, veneration is not the same as worship.
-Anything can be venerated, but anything worshipped is idolatry.

 We are to worship only God, and venerate all things that point us to God (from scriptures to icons of Saints).

-Importantly, not all idols are images -- for example, modern people oftem worship money or their career, that is, they put their career above God (this is clearly idolatry, but not related to an icon).
+Importantly, most idols are not images -- for example, modern people oftem worship money or their career, that is, they put their career above God (this is clearly idolatry, but not related to an icon).
 Icons and Idols are two very different categories, and while there is an intersection (graven images), we should never confuse idols and icons.

 Remember that we are created in the image and likeness of God.
-The ancient [Hebrew](https://www.ancient-hebrew.org/studies-words/hebrew-words-for-image.htm) words for "image and likeness" are distinct from the prohibited "graven images" in the ten commandments, which refers directly to the worship of the idols of false gods.
+The ancient [Hebrew](https://www.ancient-hebrew.org/studies-words/hebrew-words-for-image.htm) words for "image and likeness" are distinct from the prohibited "graven image" in the ten commandments, which refers directly to the worship of the idols of false gods.
 Conflating icons with idols is dangerous and heretical (see *anathemas* below).

 This distinction of idols and icons is not only obvious but it is also inevitable and inescapable.